pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 1. SCENE: Cozy study.
 A leather chair sits next to the fireplace.
 Camera pans to the fireplace.
 A gun sits on the mantle.
 End Scene.
 1. Time passes.
-1. SCENE: Enters cozy study with a coworker.
+1. SCENE: Two nerds enter.
 Loud and angry argument about whether 'gitops is worth it'.
-Stands by the fireplace.
+One stands by the fireplace.
 Picks up the gun, toggles the safety off, uses this as a metaphor for the relative safety of the additional gates/checks.
 Puts the gun back.
 End Scene.
 1. A great deal of time passes.
 Adventures!
 1. More adventures!
 More time passes!
 1. SCENE: "...and so terraform apply works like this gun.
 Running `terraform apply` cocks the gun" ... (proceeds to cock the gun) ... but nothing happens until you pull the trigger!
 See?
-It's totally safe." (puts the gun back on the mantle) "No worries, the gun's not loaded." (walks away) Camera pans to gun, lingers on it for a few seconds.
+It's totally safe." (puts the gun back on the mantle) "No worries, the gun's not loaded, and what's more, the safety is on!" (walks away) Camera pans to gun, lingers on it for a few seconds.
 End Scene.
-1. (much later) SCENE: Wildly gesticulating "looK aT Me, i'M A FreeBSD AdMINiSTraTor!"
+1. (much later) SCENE: Wildly gesticulating "looK aT Me, i uSE FreeBSD!"
 Picks up the gun, continues flailing wildly.
-"I uSE pOrts aND jailS" Gesticulates even more furiously.
-"AnD ALSo OBsCUre FIleSYStEms!"
-Impassioned gesticulation crescendoes with a complete loss of control.
+"POrts aND jailS!"
+Gesticulates even more furiously. "cHeCK OUt TheSE OBsCUre FIleSYStEms!"
+Impassioned gesticulation crescendoes.
 Drops gun, which hits the floor.
 Gun fires.

-1. Friend, we've just shot ourselves in the foot.
+Friend, we've just shot ourselves in the foot.
 I can't believe it either, but here we are.

 In this colorful allegory, data blocks are the gun.
-And my point here is, while we see data blocks as harmless conveniences, we should treat them instead as a potentially loaded gun, which may fire at any moment.
+Everyone thinks it's harmless.
+And perhaps there's no real danger at first.
+But by the end of this (quite thrilling) movie, we've shot ourselves.
+In my situation, I 'shot myself' multiple times and hit roughly 40-70% of my body!
+And my point here is, while we see data blocks as harmless tools, we should treat them as _deadly weapons_.

+#### Alternate Explanations

 There are two succinct, authoritative answers on the GitHub Issue thread explaining what's happening, though to their detriment they do _not_ fire any guns or reference a three-act structure in their explanations: